CSV Import FAQ

 Also, for names that contain spaces, HTML rendering can sometimes distort the number of spaces included, causing mismatches between CSV file values and existing records, that result in import errors.
 To verify the number of spaces in names, you can create a saved search with a list of names and export it.

-The above text refers to the update of body fields.
-Sublists have predefined key fields that you need to use as unique identifiers for updates.
-Note that not all sublists are selectively updateable; only a subset of the sublists supported for import are keyed.
+The info above is for updating body fields.
+Sublists have their own key fields you need to use for updates, but not all sublists can be updated this way; only a subset of the sublists supported for import are keyed.

-When you use the Import Assistant to update data, you need to be aware of the effects of the Advanced Options, Overwrite Missing Fields and Overwrite Sublists.
+When updating data, pay attention to the Advanced Options, Overwrite Missing Fields and Overwrite Sublists.
 See Set Advanced CSV Import Options.
-You also need to be aware of how sublist data records are updated.
+Also, make sure you know how sublist data gets updated.

 Related Topics